ojnim/cs506-final-project/README.md

 ## Data Processing Method

 ### Brain Data
-The dataset consists of 77 subjects, and for each subject,
-* anatomical image - a brain image that serves as a structural reference for processing functional images
-* functional image - a series of brain image captured over multiple runs of experiment.
-It has lower resolution compare to anatomical image.

 In data processing, I used FEAT, FSL's preprocessing tool.
 FSL is a comprehensive library of analysis tools for functional, structural, and diffusion MRI brain imaging data, developed by the Analysis Group at FMRIB in Oxford.

 Detailed description of data processing done so far.